panzerdp/dmitripavlutin.com/content/posts/051-react-stale/index.md

 type: post
 ---

-Hooks replace class-based components by easying the reuse of state and side effects management.
-Additionally you can extract repeated logic into a custom hook to reuse across the application.
+Hooks replace class-based components by easing the reuse of state and side effects management.
+Additionally, you can extract repeated logic into a custom hook to reuse across the application.

 Hooks heavily rely on JavaScript closures.
 But closures are sometimes tricky.

-One issue you can encouter when working with a React component having a multitude of effects and state management is the stale closure.
+One issue you can encounter when working with a React component having a multitude of effects and state management is the stale closure.
 And it might be difficult to solve!

 Let's start with distilling what the stale closure is.
 Then let's how a stale closure affects React hooks, and how you could solve that.